 Davidson admits qualified students without discrimination because of race, color, religion, national origin, age, handicap, gender, or sexual preference.

-IMPORTANT NOTE: Program is contingent upon having 15 or more participants.
+Program is contingent upon having a minimum number of participants.